volaya/qgis-python-course/plugins/plugins.rst

 - ``metadata.txt``:

-    This file is use to describe the plugin.
+    This file is used to describe the plugin.
 QGIS will use this to manage plugins versions and show the information in the Plugin Manager.

     The file contains the following lines: